The Sailors' Rendezvous

-The Sailors Rendezvous (Fr: Au rendezvous des Terre-Neuvas, "The Meeting-place of the Newfoundlanders") is a detective novel by Belgian writer Georges Simenon, featuring his character Inspector Jules Maigret.
+The Sailors Rendezvous (French: Au rendezvous des Terre-Neuvas, "The Meeting-place of the Newfoundlanders") is a detective novel by Belgian writer Georges Simenon, featuring his character Inspector Jules Maigret.
 Published in 1931, it is one of the earliest of Simenon's "Maigret" novels, and one of eleven he had published that year.

 Plot summary

 Whilst on holiday in Fecamp, Maigret answers a plea from an old friend to look into the case of a local boy, Pierre Le Clinche, who is accused of murder.
 Le Clinche, a radio operator on a deep sea trawler, is charged with killing the captain of the ship on its return from a fishing voyage to the Grand Banks of Newfoundland.